 Art & Design

-Our intent at St Wilfrid’s is to encourage all our pupils to develop their creativity and imagination through a varied and stimulating skills based Art and Design Curriculum.
+Our intent at St Wilfrid’s is to encourage all our pupils to develop their creativity and imagination through a varied and stimulating skills and knowledge based Art and Design Curriculum.

 This intent is implemented in EYFS children by encouraging children to follow their interests and learn through creative play.
 Following on, Key stage 1 children will develop their creativity and imagination by exploring the visual, tactile and sensory qualities of material and processes.

 They will learn about the role of art, craft and design in their environment.

 They begin to understand colour, shape and space and pattern and texture and use them to represent their ideas and feelings.
 They will also learn about specific artists and designers and explore different styles and processes used.
 Through our skills based curriculum children will be taught the transferrable skills needed to both enjoy this subject and achieve their age group expectations.

 In Key stage 2 children will continue to develop their creativity and imagination further through more complex activities.
 This will build on existing skills and help to improve their control of materials, tools and techniques.
 Children will increase their awareness of the role and purpose of art, craft and design in different times and cultures.
 Children will become more confident in using different art materials and processes in order to express what they see, feel, and think.